cristovomgirodo/Conversions-between-Velocitys/README.md

 ```
 Run → Rum Module
 ```
 The file algconbunveloc.py will execute in the **Python Interactive**.
-Follow the steps of the programm to [Data Enter] and find the [Solution].
+Follow the steps of the program to [Data Enter] and find the [Solution].
 Or use the next step 3.

 3. Open the screen: "Prompt of Command" and type the followings [commands]:
 ```